TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 ![EffectGraph](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/EffectGraph.png "title-1") ![EffectChart](https://raw.githubusercontent.com/TawanTan/Data-Science-Portfolio/master/Boiled-eggs/EffectChart.png "title-1")

-The normal plot of the estimator of all influences and Pareto Chart shows that ```A (temperature)``` has a significant impact on the ripeness level of boiled eggs
+&emsp; The normal plot of the estimator of all influences and Pareto Chart shows that ```A (temperature)``` has a significant impact on the ripeness level of boiled eggs.

 |Source of variation|Sum of squares|Degree of freedom|Mean squares|F-value|P-value|
 |:------------------|:------------:|:---------------:|:----------:|:-----:|:-----:|